CurlyWurly-1/PICO-W-Micropython-examples/README.md

 <img src="/images/picow_pinout.png" alt="PICO W Pinout"/>

-# THE PROGRAMS, HOW TO USE AND THE SEQUENCE
+# THE PROGRAMS, HOW TO USE AND THEIR SEQUENCE

 ## Step 1 - Attach OLED and execute "oled_sh1106.py"
 <img src="/images/oled_1_3_SH1106.jpg" alt="OLED"/>